GFDRR/rdl-jkan/_datasets/mdg-haz-eq.md

 ---
 schema: rdl
-title: SWIO RAFI Madagascar Earthquake Ground Shaking
+title: SWIO-RAFI Madagascar Earthquake Ground Shaking
 category:
   - Hazard
 notes: This data set was produced with financial support from the European Union in the framework of the ACP-EU Natural Disaster Risk Reduction Program, managed by the Global Facility for Disaster Reduction and Recovery (GFDRR).